Sanitary sewer overflow: Engineering aspects

 Sanitary sewer line in Paris more than two meters in diameter.

 Sewers that were built in the early stages of urbanization were usually built before sewage treatment was implemented.
 Early sewers were simple drainage systems to remove surface runoff with any waste material it might contain.
 These drainage systems became combined sewers when sewage from kitchens, baths, and toilets was added; and the discharge became offensive.
 Early sewage treatment plants were built to treat the sewage during dry weather; but it was infeasible to treat the larger volume of mixed sewage and precipitation runoff from combined sewers during wet weather.
-Some cities built sanitary sewers to keep sewage from being mixed with surface runoff so the sewage could be efficiently treated during both wet and dry weather.
-(About 860 communities in the U.S. continue to use combined sewers.)
+Some cities built sanitary sewers to keep sewage from being mixed with surface runoff.
+In those cities the sewage is efficiently treated during both wet and dry weather.
+(About 860 communities in the U.S. continue to use combined sewers, as of 2025.)

 Blockages

 Decentralized failures in dry weather mainly occur from collection sewer line blockages, which can arise from a debris clog or tree root intrusion into the line itself.
 Approximately half of SSOs in the United States are caused by blockage.
 Grease is the blocking agent in approximately half of U.S. SSOs attributed to blockage, and solid debris is the blocking agent for another 25 percent.
-Roots are a contributing factor in approximately one-quarter of United States SSOs attributed to blockage.
+Roots are a contributing factor in approximately one-quarter of the United States SSOs that are attributed to blockage.
 Grease deposits are caused by cooking fats liquified with hot water for discharge to sanitary sewers.
 These fats congeal as solid deposits in the cooler sewer.
-Solid debris includes soiled clothing, diapers, and sanitary napkins flushed down the toilet rather than being put in a waste bin.
+Solid debris includes soiled clothing, diapers, sanitary napkins flushed down the toilet rather than being put in a waste bin, as well as so-called "flushable wipes" which do not dissolve or break down in water.

 Many U.S. municipalities require restaurants and food processing businesses to use grease interceptors and regulate the disposal of fats, oil and grease in the sewer system.

 One of the main problems of a decentralized line failure is the difficulty of defining the location of overflow, since a typical urban system contains thousands of miles of collection pipes, and the central treatment plant has no way of communicating with all the lines, unless expensive monitoring equipment has been installed.
 Companies in the UK have widely deployed bulk dielectric transducers suspended in the sewers to detect high levels and to report the events back over fixed wireless data networks.
 In certain locations this practice has permitted the reduction of pollution events by up to 60 percent.

-Dry weather blockage is less likely within combined sewers; because combined sewers designed for the additional volume of surface runoff are much larger than sanitary sewers.
-Combined sewer storm water regulators may be vulnerable to blockage by debris, but overflow from such blockage typically enters the diversion outfall to avoid flooding private or public property.
+Dry weather blockage is less likely within combined sewers, because combined sewers that are designed for the additional volume of surface runoff are much larger than sanitary sewers.
+Combined sewer storm water regulators (relief structures) may be vulnerable to blockage by debris, but overflow from such blockage typically enters the diversion outfall to avoid flooding private or public property.